Tilkal/docker-multichain/README.md

 # Volume

 * `/root/.multichain` for the minideb-based images.
-* `/home/.multichain` for the distroless-based images.
 * `C:/Users/ContainerAdministrator/AppData/Roaming/MultiChain` for the Nano Server-based images.

 # Usage

-*Note:* For the distroless-based images, path of executables must start from the root (e.g. `/multichain-util`).

 **Creating a blockchain named `testchain`**